DennisChunikhin/Oscilloscope-Music/README.md

 The scripts in this repository take in an arbitrary image or video as well as an arbitrary audio track,and outputs a .wav audio file that playes the audio track while drawing the given image/video when displayed on a stereo oscilloscope.

 ## Use Guide
-The project includes four notebooks for producing oscilloscope audio from different inputs:
+The project includes four Jupyter Notebooks for producing oscilloscope audio from different inputs:

 | Notebook | Audio Input | Image/Video Input |
 | --- | --- | --- |